aws-amplify/docs/docs/lib/graphqlapi/fragments/js/authz.md

 ### AWS Lambda

-You can implement your own API authorization logic using an AWS Lambda function.
-Lambda authorizers can be configured via the settings section in the AppSync console.
+You can implement your own custom API authorization logic using an AWS Lambda function.
+To add a Lambda as an authorization mode for your AppSync API, go to the **Settings** section of the **AppSync console**.

 If you are using a Lambda authorizer with your AppSync API, you will need to pass an authentication token with each API request and will need to manage token refresh in your application.